josephgodwinkimani/cyberpanel/README.md

 You can [drop in a sql backup script](https://github.com/josephgodwinkimani/cyberpanel-mods/blob/main/rclone_sqlbackup_cronjob.sh), edit it and add it to `/var/spool/cron/crontabs/root` to run once everyday to backup all your databases to a remote location(s).

+# How this fork keeps up with [main repo](https://github.com/usmannasir/cyberpanel/tree/stable)

+1. Changes are released on stable branch of main repo

+2. After 14 days if there no reported issues all changes from main repo are adopted for testing

+3. A proper update is released here for use

 # How to protect your CyberPanel server: